T-36 at Baytown Golf Course

 - In 2015, a bond proposal was voted on for the City to spend $12.5 million to purchase and operate Evergreen Point Golf Course.
 The proposal called for renovations and for the City to lead the operation of the course.
 Out of 3,578 voters, it lost by 60 votes.

-How is this proposal different?
+How was this proposal different?

 Is there a patent on the golf course?

 - Members of Build Baytown I are working on that process and can speak about the process.
-However, a patent does not have an impact on the proposed contract.
+However, a patent does not have an impact on the contract.
 This is the only golf course modeled like this in the country and Build Baytown I is working on protecting the idea.

 I need to see the contract and all of the documents for myself.
 Where can I find them?